scoiatael/medea/README.md

 There's couple of them: `rubocop` and `brakeman`.
 I recommend using `lefthook` for running them on pre-push Git hook.
 This way you can commit dirty code, but it won't get anywhere anyone can see it.
 Simply install them with `lefthook install`.

 ### Configuration
 None should be required.
 Postgres connects on local socket, so no password is required.
+So does Redis.
 If you require changes, Rails guides like [the one from DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-set-up-ruby-on-rails-with-postgres) might be helpful.

 ### Deployment instructions
 Heroku is hooked up to this Github account, so simply open a PR and it'll be deployed on merge.
 This is more or less default Heroku setup (Heroku Postgres supports Postgis by default), with only apt buildpack added to install dependencies.
 Steps are described on [RGeo wiki](https://github.com/rgeo/rgeo/wiki/Enable-GEOS-and-Proj4-on-Heroku#option-1-use-heroku-buildpack-apt).